 When cervical vertigo is diagnosed, the usual symptoms are dizziness associated with neck movement.
 There should be no hearing symptoms (other than tinnitus) or hearing loss but there may be ear pain (otalgia).
 A recent review of the topic was essayed by by Cherchi et al (2021), which can be found online.
 Brandt (1996) has reviewed this topic from a diagnostic perspective, and Wrisely et al (2000) as well as Heikkila (2004) reviewed the physical therapy approach.
 There is a long history of experimentally induced cervical vertigo, reviewed in several places (de Jong and Bles, 1986; de Jong and de Jong, 1977; Brandt, 1996).
 While there are many reviews, in the author's opinion, almost all of these make oversimplification errors, offering schematics based on their opinions, but lacking evidence to back up their assertions, or conclude that because things are so complicated, that the entire entity does not exist.

 Unfortunately, there is no consensus concerning how one diagnoses cervical vertigo, and the literature is replete with poorly carried out studies as well as studies containing strange suggestions regarding mechanism or treatment.
 In the following summary, often the author of this page will say that while there are studies suggesting this or that, the author of this page finds their conclusions dubious at best.

-1. Vascular compression (see TIA discussion) -- There are at least 3 distinct mechanisms proposed - - compression, spasm, and dissection.
+1. Vascular compromise (see TIA discussion) -- There are at least 3 distinct mechanisms proposed - - compression, spasm, and dissection.

 Movie of vertebral artery compression (head is turned to the right, and there is compression of vertebral artery by a spur), video courtesy of Dr. Dario Yacovino.